 In order to play music, you need to have the correct permissions.
 Within the UK, many businesses are required to have a license to play live or recorded music such as:

 Find out why background music is perfect for your business and how to encourage your clientele to enjoy their experience in your venue by reading the tips below.

 Background music is used for more than just filling the silence, it can help to change the atmosphere of your business.
-The atmosphere of your business matters to your customers, and should matter to your business too.
-In a study on "Store Atmosphere, Mood and Purchasing Behaviour", there were suggestions that the atmosphere of your business can effect how your customers rate your establishment.
+The atmosphere of your business matters to your customers and should matter to your business too.
+In a study on "Store Atmosphere, Mood and Purchasing Behaviour", there were suggestions that the atmosphere of your business can affect how your customers rate your establishment.

 Building the right atmosphere might sound like a scary task- but it doesn't have to be.
 This can be as simple as differentiating your brand, choosing a target audience and to think about how you want your customer to experience your brand, venue or business.
 Background music can assist you with this, using the tempo, volume and timbre to help pace your customers, create ambience and help to characterise your business.

 "Music produces a kind of pleasure which human nature cannot do without."